-Specifically, hypoplastic left heart syndrome is a single ventricle heart defect.
-Although these conditions are rare, they account for nearly a quarter of all pediatric heart surgeries we perform at Duke.
+Hypoplastic left heart syndrome is the most common type of single ventricle heart defect.
+Although these conditions are rare, they account for nearly a quarter of the pediatric heart operations we perform at Duke.
 Our single ventricle program is the first of its kind in North Carolina.

 Hypoplastic Left Heart Syndrome (HLHS)